 Accounts receivable consist of amounts due from customers for the sales of products and services, net of any allowance for credit losses.
 The Company's expected loss allowance methodology for receivables is developed using its historical collection experience, current and future economic market conditions and a review of the current aging status and financial condition of its customers.
 Balances are written off when they are ultimately determined to be uncollectible.
-There was \$30,000 and no allowance for credit losses related to accounts receivable as of December 31, 2022 and 2021, respectively.
+There were \$4,000 and \$30,000 allowances for credit losses related to accounts receivable as of December 31, 2023 and 2022, respectively.